ylsdamxssjxxdd/eva/README_en.md

 <summary> expand </summary>

-- There is a memory leak in model inference, located in the stream function of xbot.cpp, to be fixed
+- There is a memory leak in the model inference, located in the sampling part of xbot.cpp, which is also related to qt's qplaintextedit and needs to be fixed

 - In link mode, it is not possible to send continuously without intervals.
 It is alleviated by triggering after a timed 100ms.
 The QNetworkAccess Manager located in xnet.cpp cannot be released in a timely manner and needs to be fixed
 -Multimodal model output abnormality, needs to be aligned with llava.cpp, to be fixed